p4lang/p4app-switchML/dev_root/client_lib/README.md

 		3.  `-l switchml_client`
 2. Configure the SwitchML clients
 	1. Before you can run your program you need to edit the configuration file that was generated after you built the library.
-	2. After editing the `switchml.cfg` configuration file, copy it to where your program binary is .
+	2. After editing the `switchml.cfg` configuration file, copy it to where your program binary is.
 4. Run your program

 **Notes:**
- - You can choose to create a Config object programmatically, edit its members, and pass it as `context_reference.Start(config)` instead of using the `switchml.cfg` file.
+ - You can choose to create a Config object programmatically, edit its members, and pass it to the context as a parameter of the `Start()` method, instead of using the `switchml.cfg` file.
- - For information on how to setup the switch look at switch-p4 and switch-controller
+ - For information on how to setup the switch, look at [switch_p4](dev_root/switch_p4) and [switch_controller](dev_root/switch_controller).